em-3/rustyrcon/README.md

 ## Contributing

-This project was made for fun to test my Rust skills.
+This project was made in my free time to test my Rust skills.
 I am currently not accepting bug reports or pull requests.